rashmeetchhabra12/User-Payout-Management/README.md

 ## 6. Database Schema Design

-The implementation uses in-memory repositories, but this is the relational schema I would use in production.
+The current implementation uses in-memory repositories, but the following relational schema maps directly to a production setup.

 ### `sales`